Modern Slavery Act Transparency Statement 2025

 Supplier Due Diligence Processes

-- We also require our critical suppliers to demonstrate their responsible business credentials which are evaluated and scored, as part of our tender process or as part of our on-going supplier management approach.
+- Critical suppliers must demonstrate responsible business credentials which are evaluated and scored as part of our tender process or on-going supplier management.

 Training